 This study introduces a data oriented approach to investigate the research question described earlier.

 The first step, is data collection.
 There are predominantly two different types of data that are collected in this study.
 First is, sensor data pertaining to time stamped movement, distance, back angle, and rate of change of acceleration.
 Second is, self-reported exertion data based on Borg rating [1].
 The sensor data is gathered through sensors mounted on the subjects.
 Data is captured through API and stored in excel files for pre-processing.
-These self-reported Borg scores are collected by interrupting the subjects every fifteen min.
+These self-reported Borg rates are collected by interrupting the subjects every fifteen min.
 Data for five different variables is recorded every 2 minutes over the task duration in a time series format.
 Total task time is 167 minutes with 15 subjects employed for this study.
 A large dataset for each subject is collected in this experiment and every two minutes a data point is created.
 The following table demonstrates interpretation of the Borg’s values.
 The larger values of Borg are associated to higher fatigue levels: